Mail-List.com Insights

 Email Discussion Group

-Every question and every answer is sent to everybody.
+Every question and every answer is sent to all people on the list.

 Let’s see these options at work